Brocolli123/Snake-C-/README.md

-Snake created in C++ for University Assignment:
+Snake recreated in C++ for University Assignment:
+With added features: levels, power-ups

 Worked on by Lewis Birkett, Aiden Fleming and Alex Hughes